quentin-auge/simple-nn/README.md

 ## Installation notes

 The required python packages to install to run the notebooks are listed in `requirements.txt`.
+Use Python >= 3.5.

 If you want to run the cells using [Keras](https://keras.io/), make sure to [configure its backend](https://keras.io/backend/) appropriately.